Configuration

 Administration concepts

-After a system installation, it’s possible to get current applied and running configuration with the following command:
+After the installation of the system, it’s possible to get the current system configuration with the following command:

 The result should look like:

-With the wide variety of PiRogue’s new network capabilities, it could be hard to maintain a coherent and safe relationship between all the configuration variables, system files, and services.
+With the wide variety of PiRogue’s new network capabilities, it could be hard to maintain a coherent and safe relationship between all the configuration variables, the system files, and the services.

 This is why PiRogue offers two level of administration: